coli-saar/coli-saar.github.io/deamrcorpus.md

 **Formal pronouns.** Formal pronouns are annotated with an additional :polite + label.

 **Compounds**.
 Compounds are quite productive in German, such that new words are frequently invented.
-Here, the sparsity of coverage of German Propbank noted above can be problematic.
-To tackle this issue, we develop a heuristic to ensure consistent annotation of compounds in DeAMR
+Here, the sparsity of coverage of German Propbank can be problematic.
+To tackle this issue, we develop a heuristic to ensure consistent annotation of compounds in DeAMR.

 <center>
     <img src="static/images/deamrcorpus/compound_heuristics.png" width="50%"/>